 Depending on their purpose, these districts are supported by a property tax, sales tax or user fees, and may issue debt.
+Check out the Comptroller’s Special Purpose District Public Information Database to review district-submitted reports on financial and tax information.

 Links at the right can provide you with detailed information on local sales and property tax rates throughout the state as well as the debt held by certain special-purpose districts.